vsmalladi/somatic_dna_wdl/README.md

 ### Run
 <a name="run"/>

-Running `run.sh` will return the UUID to STDOUT.
+Running `run.sh` will return the workflow UUID to STDOUT.
 It will also print the submitted command and the status command to the screen.

 ```
 uuid=$( bash ../wdl_port/run.sh \
     -u https://cromwell-compbio01.nygenome.org \